zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 ### Fork and clone the tutorial repository

-Time to fork and clone an example repository which contains a very simple ZenML pipeline that trains a SKLearn SVC classifier on the [digits dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_digits_last_image.html).
+Time to fork and clone an [example repository](https://github.com/zenml-io/github-actions-orchestrator-tutorial) which contains a very simple ZenML pipeline that trains a SKLearn SVC classifier on the [digits dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_digits_last_image.html).

+If you're new to ZenML, let's quickly go over some [basic concepts](https://docs.zenml.io/core-concepts#basics-steps-and-pipelines) that help you understand what the code in this repository is doing:
+* A **pipeline** in ZenML allows you to group a series of steps in whatever order makes sense for your particular use case.
+The [example pipeline](https://github.com/zenml-io/github-actions-orchestrator-tutorial/blob/main/pipelines/training_pipeline/training_pipeline.py) consists of three steps which import data, train a model and evaluate the model.
+* A **step** is very similar to a Python function and contains arbitrary business logic.
+The three steps in our example do the following:
+    - The [data loader step](https://github.com/zenml-io/github-actions-orchestrator-tutorial/blob/main/steps/data_loader_step/data_loader_step.py) loads the digits dataset and splits it into train and test set.
+    - The [trainer step](https://github.com/zenml-io/github-actions-orchestrator-tutorial/blob/main/steps/trainer_step/trainer_step.py) trains a SKLearn SVC classifier on the training set returned by the data loader step.
+    - The [evaluator step](https://github.com/zenml-io/github-actions-orchestrator-tutorial/blob/main/steps/evaluator_step/evaluator_step.py) evaluates the model returned by the trainer step on the test set.

+Let's get going:
 1) Go to https://github.com/zenml-io/github-actions-orchestrator-tutorial
 2) Click on `Fork` in the top right:
 ![Fork step 1](../assets/posts/github-actions-orchestrator/fork_0.png)